billkendrick/gemdrop_deluxe/docs/README.txt

             (Atari (one-button joystick) or Sega (two-button support)) [F]      - Toggle the in-game SuperIRG flicker effect [ESC]    - Quit to DOS

+Note: When you first play the game, the maximum level you can select is level 5.
+As you reach higher levels, they become available from the level selection option on the title/menu screen.
+(See the "High Score & High Level" section, below.)

 GAME CONTROLS: